 If you suffer from tummy troubles, you know the ‘ugh’ feeling I’m talking about.
-It’s always so hard to describe it to others.
+You may even know a lot about gut health nutrition.
+But it’s still always so hard to describe it to others.
 Maybe your gut feels thick, heavy, gross…or maybe it’s more intense: sharp, clenching and tight.
 It might leave you constantly running to the bathroom…or not being able to go.

 On vacation, my gut trouble came back with a vengeance.
 For many people, the opposite happens because they are relaxed.
 For me, the last three months have been filled with so many wonderful opportunities which meant long days, lots of deadlines, travelling constantly, drinking wine a bit too often and almost no weekends off.
 Stress is a massive trigger of gut issues, particularly IBS; however, as part of my self care, I have been moving my body and eating well.
 And that has kept things in check.

 Cue the vacation: 18 people, including the babies.
 (Did I mention I am a very strong introvert who works alone in her home office?)

 Everyone ready to party…and I am the only one in the bunch interested in eating kale and quinoa.
 The wine, however, I was looking forward to (full disclosure!!).

 So, with a body still coping with stress, I heaped cocktails and a cheesy bread fest on it.
 By the last few days of my vacation, I was in agony.
 For me, that feels like horrible burning sensations and urgency.
 Sharp pain.
 A belly that looks four months pregnant (as a woman with two kids, I know, and mean it literally).
 Feeling exhausted with eyes so puffy I don’t look like myself after 10 hours of sleep.